 Advance technology

-The drinking water utility/supplier shall incorporate advances in information management, technological resources such as geographic information systems (GIS), into emergency and disaster management in order to have the best possible information available for effective decision-making.
+The drinking water utility/supplier shall incorporate advances in information management, technological resources such as geographic information systems (GIS), SCADA etc. into emergency and disaster management in order to have the best possible information available for effective decision-making.

 Early warning system